 A securely fenced yard is required.
 Their journey to Seattle involves a very long flight and many hours spent non-stop in an airline crate.
 As a result, these dogs will often refuse to go into an airline crate again.
 Some will tolerate a wire crate.
 Either way, we recommend confining them when they are home alone either using a baby gate or an exercise pen.
 We feel that these dogs should not be left alone for too long so another requirement is that someone is home with these dogs at night and part of the day.
 Most are good with other dogs but if you have a resident dog, we recommend that you make sure your dog is healty and up to date on all of his/her vaccinations just to be safe.

 Since EGRR has a waiting list of families wanting to adopt, those on our waiting list will be considered first for these dogs.
 Should anyone on our waiting list decline to participate in this program, this will not affect their standing or place on our waiting list.
 We view this as an opportunity for those interested and well suited for one of these dogs in addition to being literally a life saver for the dogs we bring over.

 The cost to save these Goldens and bring them to Seattle far exceeds their adoption fee.
 Once here, these dogs incur additional veterinary expenses.
-If you would just like to support our efforts, please consider donating to EGRR via Paypal.
+If you would just like to support our efforts, please consider donating to EGRR via PayPal.
+Thank you.